jsiegenthaler/homebridge-eosstb/README.md

 ##### Remote Control Button Mapping

-* **playPauseButton**: The command issued to the set-top box when the Play/Pause button (**> ||**) in the iOS remote is tapped.
+* **playPauseButton**: The command issued to the set-top box when the Play/Pause button (**> ||**) in the Apple TV Remote is tapped.
 Normally MediaPause.
 Optional, defaults to MediaPause if not found.

-* **backButton**: The command issued to the set-top box when the **BACK** button in the iOS remote is tapped.
+* **backButton**: The command issued to the set-top box when the **BACK** button in the Apple TV Remote is tapped.
 Normally Escape.
 Optional, defaults to Escape if not found.

-* **infoButton**: The command issued to the set-top box when the Info button (**i**) in the iOS remote is tapped.
-As the iOS remote has no Menu button, the Info button should be used to access the menu.
+* **infoButton**: The command issued to the set-top box when the Info button (**i**) in the Apple TV Remote is tapped.
+As the Apple TV Remote has no Menu button, the Info button should be used to access the menu.
 This is why the Info button is set to MediaTopMenu.
 Optional, defaults to MediaTopMenu if not found.

 ##### Remote Control Volume Commands

 * **volUpCommand**: The bash command to increase the volume of the TV.
-This command is sent when the iOS remote is open and you press the Volume Up button on your device.
+This command is sent when the Apple TV Remote is open and you press the Volume Up button on your device.
 Optional.

 * **volDownCommand**: The bash command to decrease the volume of the TV.
-This command is sent when the iOS remote is open and you press the Volume Down button on your device.
+This command is sent when the Apple TV Remote is open and you press the Volume Down button on your device.
 Optional.

 * **muteCommand**: The bash command to mute the TV.
-Whilst not supported natively in the Apple iOS remote, I have integrated it with a triple-press on the Volume Down button.
+Whilst not supported natively in the Apple Apple TV Remote, I have integrated it with a triple-press on the Volume Down button.
 Mute is also supported in Homebridge.
 Optional.